History of African Americans in Boston: Early 20th century

 The Saturday Evening Quill Club was a black literary group organized by Boston Post editor and columnist Eugene Gordon in 1925.
 Among its members were the writers Pauline Hopkins, Dorothy West, and Florida Ruffin Ridley.
 The Saturday Evening Quill, the group's annual journal, published the work of African-American women, including the Boston-born poet Helene Johnson and artist Lois Mailou Jones, and attracted the interest of writers in New York.
 Another noted Boston writer of Johnson's generation was the poet William Waring Cuney, whose 1926 poem "No Images" was later used by jazz artist Nina Simone on her 1966 album Let It All Out.

 In 1900, Booker T. Washington founded the National Negro Business League in Boston.
 Its mission was "to bring the colored people who are engaged in business together for consultation, and to secure information and inspiration from each other".
 In 1910, David E. Crawford opened the Eureka Co-Operative Bank in Boston; it was referred to as "the only bank in the East owned and operated by 'Colored People'."

+The first chartered branch of the National Association for the Advancement of Colored People (NAACP) was founded in Boston in March 1911.

 In the first half of the 20th century, Boston's black community diversified considerably due to an influx of immigrants from the West Indies and Cape Verde as well as the American South and West (including Malcolm X).
 In the 1920s the community began expanding from the South End into Roxbury.
 Social workers Otto P. Snowden and Muriel S. Snowden founded Freedom House in Roxbury in 1949.